wanderdust/newsletter/content/posts/029_securing_serverless/index.md

 It is much better to build these protections in from the start than to discover them after a surprising AWS bill.
 With the right setup your apps will stay reliable, secure, and affordable even if traffic suddenly spikes.

 If you want more real-world examples of what happens when these guardrails aren’t in place, check out [serverlesshorrors.com](https://serverlesshorrors.com/).

+If I had an extra 100k to spare, I'd rather spend it on a [cool campervan](https://www.volkswagen-vans.co.uk/en/new-vehicles/california.html) than on a cloud bill.